-Sediment samples are obtained once each quarter year in Sasebo, Yokosuka and Kinbuchujo from preselected locations including U.S. nuclear-powered ship berthing locations and areas away from these berthing locations.
+Sediment samples are obtained once each quarter year in Sasebo, Yokosuka and Nakagusuku Wan from preselected locations including U.S. nuclear-powered ship berthing locations and areas away from these berthing locations.
 This frequency is adequate to monitor nuclear-powered ship operations since the predominant associated radionuclide, cobalt 60, has a half-life slightly in excess of five years, and will not decay to indeterminate levels between surveys.
 The harbor sediment sample locations are shown in Figures 1, 2, and 3.
 The samples are collected with a six inch square Birge-Ekman dredge (grapple type sampler) modified to collect only the top one-half to one inch of sediment.
 This layer was selected because it should be more mobile and more accessible to marine life than deeper layers.

 The sediment samples are counted specifically for cobalt 60 and other non-naturally occurring radionuclides using an intrinsic germanium detector with a multichannel analyzer.
 Results of these analyses show that the most predominant gamma emitting radionuclides are naturally occurring potassium 40 and daughters of uranium and thorium.
-Cesium 137 was detected in one sample from Sasebo harbor at a level normally associated with fallout from nuclear weapons testing.
-All Sasebo, Yokosuka and Kinbuchujo samples analyzed contained no detectable cobalt 60.
-Accordingly, the operation of U.S. Naval nuclear powered ships has had no significant effect on the natural background radioactivity levels in Sasebo, Yokosuka and Kinbuchujo.
+Cesium 137 was detected in some samples from Sasebo, Yokosuka and Nakagusuku Wan at levels normally associated with fallout from nuclear weapons testing.
+All Sasebo, Yokosuka, and Nakagusuku Wan samples analyzed contained no detectable cobalt 60.
+Accordingly, the operation of U.S. Naval nuclear powered ships has had no significant effect on the natural background radioactivity levels in Sasebo, Yokosuka and Nakagusuku Wan.
 Table I summarizes the results of these analyses.

-^{} One becquerel per liter equals 2.7x10 microcurie per milliliter.
+^{}One becquerel per liter equals 2.7x10-8 microcurie per milliliter.

-TABLE I RESULTS OF SPECIFIC ISOTOPIC MEASUREMENTS
+TABLE I RESULTS OF HARBOR SEDIMENT SAMPLES